ParaCoToUl/noarr-pipelines/docs/hub.md

 ## Manual chunk queue manipulation

 We have described how *links* can produce and consume chunks.
 It might sometimes be needed to do these actions manually.
-You can imagine a scenario, where you have a compute node that uses one hub as an accumulator.
+We can imagine a scenario, where we have a compute node that uses one hub as an accumulator.
 With each iteration it simultaneously consumes one chunk from the hub and produces one chunk as a replacement.
 We need to initialize the accumulator hub with some zero-valued chunk when the pipeline starts and then read out the final value when the pipeline finishes.

-There are a few functions that should help you in such a scenario:
+There are a few functions that should help us in such a scenario:

 ```cpp
 // Takes an envelope from the pool of unused envelopes for the host